 A San Francisco couple needed an updated living room that would serve as an inviting and practical space for their family.
-They asked designer Kathy Geissler Best of KGB Interior Design to create a room that would encourage the homeowners and their guests to relax and linger.
+They asked designer Kathy Geissler Best of Kathy Best Design to create a room that would encourage the homeowners and their guests to relax and linger.

 Kathy shares how she addressed the existing wood paneling and made strategic changes to ensure the design was warm and welcoming.